9A4AM/WEB-Repeater-Power-control/README.md

 # WEB-Repeater-Power-control
 This is Python Flask server for control PIO(relay) based on Raspberry Pi and two relay.
+With relay we control power supply or signal TX inhibit on repeater.
+Control is possible with two mode, timer and manual.
+In Timer mode after click on button, relay is activ for time in Time field on web, after that time, relay is inactiv.
+In Manual mode every clic on button toggle relay.
+Manual mode is aktiv if Time is set to 0.